Carlos Santana issues apology for anti-trans remarks on stage

 “When God made you and me, before we came out of the womb, you know who you are and what you are.
 Later on, when you grow out of it, you see things, and you start believing that you could be something that sounds good, but you know it ain’t right,” he said on stage.
 “Because a woman is a woman and a man is a man.
 That’s it.
 Whatever you wanna do in the closet, that’s your business.
 I’m OK with that.”

-Following the backlash of these comments, the “Smooth” artist issued an apology on Facebook.
+Following the backlash of these comments, the 76-year-old “Smooth” rocker issued an apology on Facebook on Thursday, but it appears it’s since been deleted.

+This is the message from the social media platform that was obtained by The Hollywood Reporter.

 “I am sorry for my insensitive comments.
 They don’t reflect that I want to honor and respect all person’s ideals and beliefs.
 I realize that what I said hurt people and that was not my intent.
 I sincerely apologize to the transgender community and everyone I offended.”

-The post to the social media platform is only available for a limited amount of people to view.

-For the rest of his fans, he posted this message on Friday morning.

-“The energy of consciousness generates its own kind.
+On Friday morning, he posted a new message that read: “The energy of consciousness generates its own kind.
 Hate begets hate.
-Love begets love,” the post read.
+Love begets love.”